ninest/Shots/README.md

 - [x] Give app background a color too, and animate it
 - [x] Rotate cards at random angles (make it look natural)
 - [x] Show card behind card on top (next card)
-  - [ ] Show slight animation when revealing "next" next card
+  - [ ] Show slight animation when revealing a new "next" next card (such as slide in from top)
 - [x] Randomize card order (all cards are in a YML file)
 - [ ] Don't show cards which were already shown (might not implement)
 - [x] Card swiping to change cards (similar to Tinder)